adrieason/NASA-API/README.md

 ## Lessons Learned:

 This was my first time working with tailwind and daisy ui!
-This made designing my app a brezze and allowed me to focus on the JavaScript.
+This made designing my app a breeze and allowed me to focus on the JavaScript.

 <!--## Examples:
 Take a look at these couple examples that I have in my own portfolio: